 Before you Go

 Go west: bike the Rockies in Canada and Montana!

-Students going on Canadian Rockies & Montana II should prepare for:
+Students going on Canadian Rockies & Montana should prepare for:

 - Full days of outdoor activities led by two caring Overland leaders